-- Technical losses; - Non-technical losses.
+- Technical losses: - Non-technical losses.

 Electrical losses are very difficult to measure accurately.
-As the meter-data from customers cannot currently be recorded accurately or frequently therefore non-technical losses are difficult to account for.
-The SOHN Losses Report [1] states that losses use up approximately 7% of the power supplied to the distribution network.
-The source of the losses can be even more difficult to ascertain, as there are a limited number of monitoring points on networks and the measuring tolerances on some meters are larger than the magnitude of the losses.
+As the meter-data from customers cannot currently be recorded accurately or frequently therefore as a consequence non-technical losses are difficult to account for.

+The SOHN Losses Report [1] suggests that losses use up approximately 7% of the power supplied to the distribution network.

+The source of the losses can be even more difficult to ascertain, as there are a limited number of monitoring points on the lower voltage networks and the measuring tolerances on some meters are larger than the magnitude of the losses.
 The following sections (5.3 and 5.4) describe the various ways losses can occur.